Filter Options

 Which animals can I expect to see?

-“You’ll encounter a diverse selection of wildlife on any 8-day Uganda safari.
-Assuming that your itinerary includes one of the three major savannah reserves (Queen Elizabeth, Murchison Falls and Kidepo Valley) you’re all but certain to see elephant, buffalo, warthog and a variety of antelope including the endemic Uganda kob.
-Lions are quite common in all these parks, and leopards are present but somewhat more secretive.
+“You’ll encounter a diverse range of wildlife on any 8-day Uganda safari.
+Assuming that your itinerary includes one of the three major savannah reserves (Queen Elizabeth, Murchison Falls and Kidepo Valley), you’re almost certain to see elephant, buffalo, warthog and a variety of antelope including the endemic Uganda kob.
+Lions are quite common in all these parks, and leopards are present but more secretive.
 Many other species are very site- or activity-specific.
 If you track gorillas in Bwindi or Mgahinga, you can be 99% confident of seeing these magnificent apes, while most chimp trekking sites boast a success rate above 80%.
 Likewise, you’re almost certain to get close to white rhinos if you track them in Ziwa.
 Giraffes are common in Murchison Falls, Kidepo Valley and Lake Mburo, and zebra also occur in the last two parks, but neither is present in Queen Elizabeth.
 Hippos are an abundant feature of boat trips in Murchison Falls, Queen Elizabeth and Lake Mburo, but absent from Kidepo Valley.
-Because it incorporates so much forest, Uganda is Africa’s most diverse safari destination for monkeys.
-Depending on exactly where you visit, you might see the endemic Uganda mangabey and near-endemic Uganda red colobus, along with Rwenzori colobus, olive baboon and vervet, patas, red-tailed and l’Hoest’s monkeys.
+Because Uganda incorporates so much forest, it is Africa’s most diverse safari destination for monkeys.
+Depending on where you visit, you might see the endemic Uganda mangabey and near-endemic Uganda red colobus, along with Rwenzori colobus, olive baboon, vervet monkey, patas monkey, red-tailed monkey and L’Hoest’s monkey.
 Birds are generally very conspicuous in Uganda and dedicated bird-watchers could hope to see up to 250 species in the space of 8 days.”

 3